rclarsfull/ImageLight/README.md

    ANNServer
    ```

-   For Windows you can alternatively use the install `run.bat` Script.
+   For Windows you can alternatively use the `run.bat` Script.

 ## Training the ANNServer: